Taboo (rapper): Writing

 Taboo later collaborated with Benjamin Jackendoff and Scot Eaton to write the third volume of the Marvel Comics series Werewolf by Night.

 In 2021, Taboo, who identifies as Native American and Mexican, authored a children's book called A Kids Book About Identity, stating that he "had a long journey of educating myself and learning about both of my cultures, both being rooted in an Indigenous ancestry of course."

 In February 2022, it was announced that Taboo and B.Earl would write a miniseries entitled Deadly Neighborhood Spider-Man, which sees Spider-Man going to Los Angeles and facing off against the Demon Bear.
 The series debuted in October 2022 and was illustrated by Juan Ferreyra.

 Personal life

-Taboo married Filipina Jaymie Dizon in Pasadena, California, on July 12, 2008, at St. Andrew's Catholic Church, two days before his 33rd birthday. will.i.am and apl.de.ap served as groomsmen.
+Taboo married Jaymie Dizon in Pasadena, California, on July 12, 2008, at St. Andrew's Catholic Church, two days before his 33rd birthday. will.i.am and apl.de.ap served as groomsmen.
 The couple had their first child in 2009 and their second in 2011.
 He has another son from a previous relationship, Joshua, who was born October 13, 1993.
+He also has a daughter named Juliana.

 His autobiography, Fallin' Up: My Story, co-authored with Steve Dennis, was released in February 2011.